Bilateral international migration flow estimates for 200 countries

 Version 2: Update for WPP2019

-This paper came out a day before the United Nations Population Division updated their World Population Prospects (WPP).
-As all the estimates were based on WPP2017 our claim for the estimates being based on the most up to date input data was only true for around 24 hours.
+This paper came out a day before the United Nations Population Division updated its World Population Prospects (WPP).
+As all the estimates were based on WPP2017, our claim that the estimates were based on the most up-to-date input data was only true for around 24 hours.

-In order to keep the estimates a bit more current I have added new version based on the WPP2019 to the Figshare collection.
+To keep the estimates a bit more current, I have added a new version based on WPP2019 to the Figshare collection.
 Below is a quick summary of the changes in the updated estimates to those in the paper.

 Comparison to past estimates based on WPP2017 and WPP2019